AdobeDocs/experience-manager-cloud-service.zh-Hans/help/forms/configure-submit-actions-core-components.md

 Integration of AEM Adaptive Form with Microsoft® SharePoint enables the submission, retrieval, or storage of data, files, and other relevant information within the SharePoint storage.
 To learn how to configure submit to SharePoint submit action for an Adaptive Form, [click here.](/help/forms/configure-submit-action-sharepoint.md)

-## Submit using Form Data Model {#submit-using-form-data-model}
+## Submit using Form Data Model (FDM) {#submit-using-form-data-model}

-The **[!UICONTROL Submit using Form Data Model]** Submit Action writes submitted Adaptive Form data for the specified data model object in a Form Data Model to its data source.
+The **[!UICONTROL Submit using Form Data Model (FDM)]** Submit Action writes submitted Adaptive Form data for the specified data model object in a Form Data Model (FDM) to its data source.
 When configuring the Submit Action, you can choose a data model object whose submitted data you want to write back to its data source.

-When a user submits a form based on a form data model, you can [configure the form to write the submitted data to the data sources associated with the data model object.](/help/forms/using-form-data-model.md#write-submitted-adaptive-form-data-into-data-sources-write-af)
+When a user submits a form based on a form data model (FDM), you can [configure the form to write the submitted data to the data sources associated with the data model object.](/help/forms/using-form-data-model.md#write-submitted-adaptive-form-data-into-data-sources-write-af)

 ## Submit to REST endpoint {#submit-to-rest-endpoint}